-Many people who bought investment properties during the housing boom will now enjoy the some of the same assistance from the government as people who bought houses to live in.
+Many people who bought investment properties during the housing boom will now enjoy some of the same assistance from the government as people who bought houses to live in.
 The Obama administration has decided to extend mortgage assistance to first time investors who bought more than one home before the housing bubble burst.

 The assistance will help landlords to qualify for one of four federally subsidized loan modifications as long as they rent out the home in question.
 The program will reduce interest rates, extend terms, and forgive portions of the principle debt.
 The goal is to prevent evictions and help landlords keep their properties, despite significantly lower home values.